Cataract Surgery Procedure

 Treatment of Cataracts | Cataract Surgery Cost

 Recent events in the evolution of cataract treatment focused on improving vision so that the patient was able to see well with just the intraocular lens being implanted, not needing spectacles to see at distance and near.
-Early models of these so called "focusing" intraocular lenses gave mixed results with the quality of vision frequently being degraded by unwanted images, halos and lack of clarity.
 The newest types of these lenses are referred to as "premium lenses" that have improved on the original concept of doing away with glasses after cataract surgery.
-Yet, they are still plagued in many cases by optical quality degradation and inability to see well at all viewing distances.
-Spectacle correction after "premium lens" surgery may still be needed and if poor optical quality persists the lenses may have to be removed and replaced by a regular monofocal intraocular lens.
-They also come with a hefty price tag, since Medicare allows the operating surgeon to balance bill the patient if they want to use this option.
+Another option to lessen spectacle use after cataract surgery by correcting astigmatism would be to implant a toric intraocular lens.
+Medicare allows the operating surgeon to balance bill the patient if they want to use either of these options.
 Cataract surgeons usually charge the patient between two to three thousand dollars per eye for the extra work and time involved in choosing the best option, among the different types of these intraocular lenses being offered.

 Intraocular Lens Implant Surgery